 The result of this shift has been positive.
 There are several ways people can leverage DNA testing today to improve their understanding of their unique family and medical history.

-In particular, there are three things that people can now do cheaply and effectively using online DNA tests:
+In particular, there are five things that people can now do affordably and effectively using online DNA tests:

 Ancestry DNA Testing